Car dealerships in North America revert to pens and paper after cyberattacks on software provider

 CDK Global, a company that provides software for thousands of auto dealers in the U.S. and Canada, was hit by back-to-back cyberattacks Wednesday.
 That led to an outage that has continued to impact operations.

-For prospective car buyers, that may mean delays at dealerships or vehicle orders written up by hand, with no immediate end in sight.
+For prospective car buyers, that’s meant delays at dealerships or vehicle orders written up by hand.
+There’s no immediate end in sight, with CDK saying it expects the restoration process to take “several days” to complete.

 On Monday, Group 1 Automotive Inc., a $4 billion automotive retailers, said that it continued to use “alternative processes” to sell cars to its customers.